aleph2c/miros-rabbitmq/docs/_sources/how_it_works2.rst.txt

 How it Works (Design Re-write in Progress)
 ==========================================

 .. _how_it_works2-the-cache-file-chart:

 The Cache File Chart
 --------------------
-The CacheFileChart caches network information so that your distributed system can startup faster by avoiding the slow network discovery phase.
-The CacheFileChart was designed to:
+The CacheFileChart is used to read and write the network discovery cache information.
+It was designed to:

 * be created/started/destroyed within another statechart
 * allow one cache file to be readable and writable from thousands of different